plutomi/plutomi/README.md

 TODO:

 Plutomi WEB runs on Cloudflare pages.
 This allows us to have a mostly static export and use workers for SSR calls which call our real api written in Rust on fly.io.
+You can find a guide for cloudflare pages & nextjs here: https://developers.cloudflare.com/pages/framework-guides/deploy-a-nextjs-site

+`npm create cloudflare@latest packages/web -- --framework=next`

 plutomi.com / api.plutomi.com